prabhasp/formhub.R/README.md

 Installing formhub.R
 --------------------
 The package for formhub.R in R is simply called `formhub`.
 For now, it cannot be installed from CRAN, but using Hadley Wickam's excellent `devtools` package, you can install it directly from github.
-To install, run the following commands from your R terminal:
+To install (or upgrade), run the following commands from your R terminal:

     install.packages('devtools')
     library(devtools)